Trump ex-adviser Bannon convicted of contempt of U.S. Congress | Law-Order

 Trump ex-adviser Bannon convicted of contempt of U.S. Congress

-Steve Bannon, a key associate of former President Donald Trump and an influential figure on the American right, was convicted on Friday of contempt of Congress for defying a subpoena from the committee investigating last year's attack on the U.S. Capitol, a major victory for the Democratic-led panel.

-Steve Bannon, a key associate of former President Donald Trump and an influential figure on the American right, was convicted on Friday of contempt of Congress for defying a subpoena from the committee investigating last year's attack on the U.S. Capitol, a major victory for the Democratic-led panel.
+Steve Bannon, a key associate of former President Donald Trump and an influential figure on the American right, was convicted on Friday of contempt of Congress for defying a subpoena from the committee probing last year's attack on the U.S. Capitol, a verdict the panel called a "victory for the rule of law."
 A jury found Bannon, 68, guilty of two misdemeanor counts for refusing to provide testimony or documents to the House of Representatives select committee as it scrutinizes the Jan.
 6, 2021, rampage by Trump supporters who tried to upend the results of the 2020 presidential election.

 Each count is punishable by 30 days to one year behind bars and a fine of $100 to $100,000.
 U.S. District Judge Carl Nichols set an Oct.
 21 sentencing date.
 The verdict by the jury of eight men and four women, after less than three hours of deliberations, marked the first successful prosecution for contempt of Congress since 1974, when a judge found G. Gordon Liddy, a conspirator in the Watergate scandal that prompted President Richard Nixon's resignation, guilty.

 Prosecutor Molly Gaston told jurors the attack represented a "dark day" for America, adding: "There is nothing political about finding out why Jan.
 6 happened and making sure it never happens again."
-Evan Corcoran, one of Bannon's attorneys, told jurors, "The question is, 'Why?
-Why was Steve Bannon singled out?"
+'BULLET-PROOF APPEAL'

 After the verdict, David Schoen, one of Bannon's attorneys, promised his client will have "a bullet-proof appeal."
 The judge limited the scope of the case Bannon's team could present.
-Bannon was barred from arguing that he believed his communications with Trump were subject to a legal doctrine called executive privilege that can keep certain presidential communications confidential and was prohibited from arguing he relied on legal advice from an attorney in refusing to comply.
+Bannon was barred from arguing that he believed his communications with Trump were subject to a legal doctrine called executive privilege that can keep certain presidential communications confidential and was prohibited from arguing he relied upon an attorney's legal advice in refusing to comply.

-The trial featured two days of testimony.
-Prosecutors questioned only two witnesses.
-The defense called none.
+In two days of testimony, prosecutors questioned only two witnesses and the defense called none.
 The conviction may strengthen the committee's position as it seeks testimony and documents from others in Trump's orbit.
 Trump last year asked his associates not to cooperate, accusing the committee of trying to hurt him politically.
 Several rebuffed the panel.

 The Justice Department charged Bannon last November after the Democratic-led House voted the prior month to hold him in contempt.
 Bannon separately was charged in 2020 with defrauding donors to a private fund-raising effort to boost Trump's project to build a wall along the U.S.-Mexican border.
 Trump pardoned Bannon before that case went to trial.
 A pro-Trump mob stormed the Capitol and attacked police with batons, sledgehammers, flag poles, Taser devices, chemical irritants, metal pipes, rocks, metal guard rails and other weapons in a failed effort to block congressional certification of his 2020 election loss to Democrat Joe Biden.

-The committee has said Bannon spoke with Trump at least twice on the day before the attack and attended a planning meeting at a Washington hotel.
-It played a clip of Bannon saying on his right-wing podcast the day before the attack that "all hell is going to break loose tomorrow."
-Bannon's defense argued that he believed the subpoena deadlines were flexible and subject to negotiation.
+According to the committee, Bannon spoke with Trump at least twice on the day before the attack, attended a planning meeting at a Washington hotel and said on his right-wing podcast "all hell is going to break loose tomorrow."
+Bannon's defense argued he believed the subpoena deadlines were flexible and subject to negotiation.
 In an 11th-hour reversal with the trial looming, Bannon this month announced a willingness to testify in a public committee hearing, an offer prosecutors said did not change the fact he had already broken the law.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)